regisftm/owasp-toronto/demo/06-calico-metrics.md

 4. Creating a service to expose Typha metrics

    Typha uses port 9091 TCP by default to publish its metrics.
-However, if Calico is installed using yaml file this port will be 9093 as its set manually via TYPHA_PROMETHEUSMETRICSPORT environment variable.
+However, if Calico is installed using yaml file, this port will be 9093 as its set manually via `TYPHA_PROMETHEUSMETRICSPORT` environment variable.

    ```yaml
    kubectl apply -f - <<EOF